Derived $\ell$-adic zeta functions: -categories and -Theory

 \end{proposition}

+\begin{proof} It suffices to prove that this map exists before taking fibrant-cofibrant replacement, since our replacement is functorial.
+But this follows exactly from the definitions of $K(\mc{C})$ and $K(\mc{D})$, since a weakly $W$-exact functor takes a simplex in the spaces defining $K(\mc{C})$ to a simplex in the spaces defining $K(\mc{D})$. \end{proof}

-As a consequence of the definition of $K$-theory, we obtain the following result, which we will need for the proof of Theorem~\ref{thm:non-EM}.
+As a consequence of the definition of $K$-theory, we obtain the following result, which can be used to pick out interesting elements of $K_1$ of an $SW$-category.
 The proof is just as for Waldhausen $K$-theory as in \cite[\S 1.5]{waldhausen}.